Estimation of partial rankings from sparse, noisy comparisons: Results

 Finally, we note that the ranking patterns possess a moderately strong ordinal association with the endowments of the institutions.
 Although there is considerable variability, higher-ranked institutions generally tend to have significantly larger endowments, as illustrated in Fig.~\ref{fig:cs_depts_panel2} (c)-(d).
+The high variability can be partly attributed to differences in the number of institutions contributing to each (USN rank, PR rank) group---i.e., the number of universities represented by each bar.
+Group sizes vary considerably across the data set, although most bars consist of relatively few institutions (1–25 universities per bar; median = 2, mode = 1).
+As a result, standard deviations are generally uninformative for most bars, with variability estimates becoming more reliable only for larger groups.